Gender Discrimination in the Workplace: International Concerns and Solutions

 As leaders work to end gender discrimination around the world, the same movement continues here in New York and across the United States.
 The passage of the Civil Rights Act of 1964 outlawed workplace gender discrimination in the United States.
 However, many people feel that gender equality has not yet been achieved here.
 For example, as reported by the New York Times, pregnant women are more likely to be passed over for promotions and raises than men.
 Additionally, pregnant women in physically demanding jobs were more likely to lose their jobs than men.
 Job loss usually occurred when they could no longer physically handle their job requirements during pregnancy.
 This, of course, is only a temporary limitation on their ability to do their job, and the law, under most circumstances, requires an employer to accommodate the pregnant employee.
 The number of pregnancy discrimination claims filed annually has been steadily increasing and is now reaching an all-time high.

 Fight Against Gender Discrimination with the help of a New York Discrimination Attorney

 No one should be held back at work because of gender, including pregnancy.
-If you feel you have been wrongly discriminated against because of your gender in New York City, the Law Office of Christopher Q. Davis, located in New York City, can assist you.
+If you feel you have been wrongly discriminated against because of your gender in New York City, the Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.